Credits required

 Degree requirements

-A minimum of 49-50 quarter credits are required to graduate with your master's degree in nutrition.
-The curriculum is structured to progress with a peer cohort for the first year.
+A total of 44 quarter credits in the advanced option and 46 in the professional option are required to graduate with your master’s degree in nutrition.

 Additional program features